March 9, 2022

 More HIKERS

 As I hiked north, I passed a water source named The Lake, but I couldn’t fathom why it earned such a grandiose name.
-It was just another low-quality cattle tank and not even all that large in size.
+It was just another low-quality cattle tank and not even all that large.

-I considered the warm brown water and decided to pass on it.
-Hopefully the options up ahead were better.
-And if not, I’m sure I could surely make it another six miles to the Catalina Highway on my remaining 0.7 lites of water, as long as I was careful.
+I considered stopping to fill up from the warm brown water but decided to pass on it.
+Hopefully, the options up ahead were better.
+And if not, I’m sure I could surely make it another six miles to the Catalina Highway on my remaining 0.7 liters of water, as long as I was careful.

 I told him about a few shallow pools I’d spotted in the Agua Caliente wash a bit earlier but he’d need a scoop to water from there.
 His best best was probably the ‘lake,’ which had plenty of water, assuming he had a good water filter in that giant pack full of gear!